-- The Society of Young Publishers (SYP) - need to be a member to view jobs.
+- The Society of Young Publishers (SYP) - only members can view jobs

 - national press, particularly The Guardian Jobs

 - local press in areas where publishing companies are concentrated, e.g. Oxford, Cambridge, Edinburgh and Bristol.

 Larger publishing companies tend to advertise vacancies on their websites, so it is worth checking these on a regular basis.
 There are a small number of specialist recruitment agencies though not all offer entry-level vacancies, for example: